caabernathy/oss-start/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Open Source Code of Conduct

+## Preface

+We value a healthy community where people feel psychologically safe in knowing others, working with tech, and contributing to our project.
+We recognize human interpersonal dynamics can be tricky, so we are codifying our guidelines on behavior and interactions with one another.

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, neuro(a)typicality, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education level, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We strive for technological excellence, which is found where individuals feel psychologically safe when interacting with one another, contributing to the community, and supporting each other in education and use of our technology.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards